Mahal (actress)

-Noemi Tesorero (December 29, 1974 – August 31, 2021), known professionally as Mahal, was a Filipino actress, comedian and vlogger.
-She had dwarfism, but was noted for her childlike roles and giggly personality.
+Noemi Tesorero (December 20, 1974 – August 31, 2021), known professionally as Mahal, was a Filipino actress, comedian, and vlogger.
+Noted for her childlike roles, she had dwarfism and was said to have a very giggly personality.

 Career

-Mahal was discovered when a newspaper article featured her and a policeman comparing her size to an ArmaLite assault rifle.
+Mahal was made known when a newspaper article featured her and a policeman comparing her size to an ArmaLite assault rifle.
 She then went on to be featured by Inday Badiday in her talk show Eye to Eye, before appearing regularly on television in 1988 through the noontime show Lunch Date.
 Living with dwarfism, standing three feet tall, she was candid with her self-deprecating humor and embraced roles using her height to comic effect, or to fulfill demands of fantasy characters.

-Mahal played the role of the elfin daughter in the 1991 film Anak ni Janice In the 2003 film Mr. Suave, Mahal along with Dagul, who also has dwarfism, took the role of parents of Vhong Navarro's character.
+Mahal played the role of the elfin daughter in the 1991 film Anak ni Janice and in the 2003 film Mr. Suave, Mahal along with Dagul, who also has dwarfism, took the role of parents of Vhong Navarro's character.
 She later starred in several TV shows, including Idol Ko si Kap and Bahay Mo Ba 'To?.

 Mahal also ventured into singing with Allan Padua, better known as Mura, who also has dwarfism, with whom she formed a tandem in Magandang Tanghali Bayan.

-From being a simple and naïve comedienne, Mahal changed her image as a daring and liberated woman in 2013.
+Mahal changed her image to that of a daring and liberated woman in 2013.
 She had a tattoo and wore sexy outfits in TV guest appearances.
 She also answered interviews with sexual innuendos and was not shy to reveal her age.
 Mahal also started to accept sexy projects, like the indie film Gigolo.

 In an episode of Face the People, Mahal lamented about the mismanagement of Jethro Carrey, her manager, towards her career, and the alleged favoritism of the latter over his other newer talents.

 She also guested in an episode of Dear Uge with Pokwang.
 Mahal also had some gigs at comedy bars in Manila.
 She started a YouTube channel in July 2020, where she regularly posted vlogs with actor and YouTuber Mygz Molino.
 The channel garnered 500,000 subscribers at the time of her death in August 2021.

 Mahal featured in the 2021 television series Owe My Love.
 Due to the risk of COVID-19, her taping with Owe My Love was cut short.

 Weeks prior to her death in August 2021, Mahal received public attention for her reunion with Mura.
 One of her latest vlogs showed a behind-the-scenes of her last TV appearance on Kapuso Mo, Jessica Soho, where she visited Mura in Guinobatan, Albay.
 Apart from visiting, Mahal provided some words of encouragement to Mura, along with some groceries and cash.